 Midwest Living Review

 Open year-round, busy French Lick Winery has a few things going for it before you ever even taste a sip of wine.
 The location is convenient -- near the luxurious French Lick Resort.
-The restaurant's menu teems with easy-to-like options that can satisfy ladies who lunch and those with heartier appetites (salads, pastas and sandwiches).
-And with 22 wines, visitors are surely able to find at least one they enjoy sipping.
-French Lick Winery offers eight dry wines, including Chardonel, Pinot Gris, Chardonnay, Merlot and Chambourcin; seven semidry wines, including Traminette and Foch; and seven sweet wines, including rhubarb, blackberry and cherry.
+The restaurant's menu teems with easy-to-like options that can satisfy ladies who lunch and those with heartier appetites (salads, pastas and pizza).
+And with more than 20 wines, visitors are surely able to find at least one they enjoy sipping.
+French Lick Winery offers dry wines, including Pinot Gris, Chardonnay, Merlot and Chambourcin; semidry wines, including Traminette and Foch; and sweet wines, including rhubarb, blackberry and cherry.
 Their best-selling wine, the French Lick Red, appeals to wine newbies who tend to have sweeter palates, but the array of dry and semidry wines proves this also is a spot for people who know something about wine, too.
 Prices range from $4.67 to $8.41 per glass and $9.81 to $26.40 per bottle.
-We had lunch in the winery's The Vintage Cafe -- cute with paper lanterns and parasols--and enjoyed our salads ($3.95 for a side salad, $7.95 for a garden salad), roasted red pepper rigatoni ($12.95 with Alfredo sauce) and shared slice of Black Tie Cake ($4.95, a brownie layered with white chocolate filling and topped with fudge frosting and white chocolate curls).
+We had lunch in the winery's The Vintage Cafe and enjoyed our salads ($3.95 for a side salad, $7.95 for a garden salad), spinach artichoke ravioli ($10.45 for marinara, $13.95 for alfredo), and Red Wine Cake, a bundt cake made with French Lick red wine and sprinkled with confectioners sugar ($4.75).
 Surly might best describe our server that day, though we found the sales people handling the tastings to be conversational, knowledgeable and friendly.
 French Lick Winery is a natural place to stop for anyone visiting the resort or even just passing through town, whether you're a wine aficionado or not.